Verizon plans to quadruple the number of 5G phones this year

 A real speed boost will come with more bandwidth being made available.
 Dunne says that Verizon has deployed between "55% and 60%" of its existing spectrum for 4G LTE, with the company planning to put more spectrum into use on LTE and 5G as it slowly turns off its 3G network and that spectrum becomes available.

-"And obviously with DSS is and/or," notes Dunne.
+"And obviously with DSS it's and/or," notes Dunne.
 "Because that's the beauty of it."

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.